XXJones21/Dreamwave-Synthesia/README.md

 - ComfyUI (included in setup)
 - FLUX.1-schnell model (download via script)
 - About 10GB of disk space for models

+The plugin will automatically detect and install required Python packages (PyTorch, YAML) as needed.

 ### Installation